 Eric White, P.E. is a Research Engineer for The Water Institute of the Gulf, where he is member of the Natural Systems Modeling & Monitoring group.
 He works primarily with the development and application of the Louisiana Coastal Master Plan Integrated Compartment Model.
-He is a licensed Professional Engineer with over 5 years of experience in the field of hydrologic and hydraulic modeling.
+He is a licensed Professional Engineer with 10 years of experience in the field of hydrologic and hydraulic modeling.

 Eric has additional experience in model development and with developing advanced geoprocessing routines within the ESRI ArcMap and arcpy environments.